Wildlife and Birds

 The larger Chestnut Billed and Keel Billed Toucans are often spotted when flying over rivers, the distinct shape of their bills silhouetted against the sky.
 Often to be found feeding on fruit trees, listen out for their low croak.
 The Collared and Fiery Aracari are smaller toucans, and look very similar, however they occupy distinctly different regions in Costa Rica.
 The Collared Aracari is commonly found in the Caribbean lowlands and the Fiery Aracari in the central and southern Pacific region.

-We use cookies to ensure you get the best experience whilst browsing .
-Read our Cookie Policy for more info
+Our website uses cookies to enhance your browsing experience.
+See our Cookie Policy for more info